aureus123/catalogs/cat/README.md

 GAVO Data Center
 - yarnall: Yarnall-Frisby, Catalogue of stars observed at the USNO during years 1845 to 1877.
 3rd.
 Edition. from GAVO Data Center
-- stone: Stone.
-Cape catalog of 12441 stars observed during years 1871 to 1879 from GAVO Data Center
+- stone: Stone, Cape catalog of 12441 stars observed during years 1871 to 1879 from GAVO Data Center
+- gillis: Gillis, A catalogue of 16748 southern stars deduced by the United States Naval Observatory from the zone observations made at Santiago de Chile, from GAVO Data Center
 - 4005: Table of Correspondences BD/CD/CPD (Jung, Bischoffl 1971) from NASA-ADC CD-ROMs, also on Vizier (code IV/5)
 - 4011: Correspondences CD/CPD, Zones -18 to -39 (Bonnet) from NASA-ADC CD-ROMs, also on Vizier (code IV/11)
 - 4019: CD/CPD Cross Index (Rappaport, Warren 1987) from NASA-ADC (a buggy line was deleted from this file)